tjamet/caduc/README.rst

 ---

-Setup your environment so that ``docker ps`` returns the list of running containers To delete images one hour after removal of the last container running them, simply run ``cddc --image-gracetime="1h"``.
+Setup your environment so that ``docker ps`` returns the list of running containers To delete images one hour after removal of the last container running them, simply run ``caduc --image-gracetime="1h"``.

 The default gracetime is of 1 day.